Learning the structure of Bayesian Networks via the bootstrap: Background

 This procedure is {\em greedy}, it starts from an initial condition $\model_0$ -- e.g., a random \DAG{} -- and performs a one-edge change (deletion or insertion of an edge) to exhaustively compute the {\em neighbourhood} ${\cal M}_0$ of $\model_0$.
 Then, $\hat{\model} \in {\cal M}_0$ is the new best solution if it has score -- according to equation (\ref{eq:fit-score}) -- higher than $\model_0$ and is the maximum-scoring model in the whole neighbourhood.
 The greedy search then proceed recursively to examine $\hat{\model}$'s neighbourhood, and stops if the current solution is the highest scoring in all of its neighbourhood.
 Thus, this search scans a set of solutions $\{\model_i\}_I$ by maximising the {\em discrete gradient} defined as

 where $f(\model) = \LL(\data \mid \model) - \reg(\model, \data)$ is the scoring function in equation (\ref{eq:fit-score}).

 Hill Climbing is known to be suboptimal, and can be improved in several ways.
-For instance, instead of sampling $k$ uncorrelated initial conditions, one can sample a model in the neighbourhood of the last computed solution ({\em random restarts}).
-Otherwise, one can take into account structural-equivalence classes, node orderings, and edge reversal moves to navigate the search space; see \cite{chickering2002learning,friedman2003being,grzegorczyk2008improving} and references therein.
-Nevertheless, the number of valid solutions remains still potentially huge.
+For instance, instead of sampling $k$ uncorrelated initial conditions ({\em random restarts}), one can sample a model in the neighbourhood of the last computed solution and proceed through an {\em iterated local search}.
+To navigate iteratively the space of solutions one can take into account structural-equivalence classes, node orderings, and edge reversal moves; see \cite{chickering2002learning,friedman2003being,grzegorczyk2008improving,goudie2016gibbs,kuipers2017partition} and references therein.
+Other approaches can guarantee exact Bayesian structure learning by applying either dynamic programming \cite{koivisto2004exact,eaton2007exact} or integer linear programming, \cite{cussens2012bayesian,cussens2017bayesian} nevertheless, the number of valid solutions remains still potentially huge and Markov equivalence still poses challenges. \newSecond{We refer to \cite{scutari2019learns,scanagatta2019survey} for recent reviews of approches for structure learning of Bayesian Networks}.
 For simplicity, here we consider the baseline Hill Climbing; it would be straightforward to improve our approach by adopting other search or restart strategies proposed in the literature.

 In this paper we consider several common scores for \BN{}s: the \BIC{}, \AIC{}, \BDE{}, \BGE{} and \KSCORE.
 In the Main Text, we discuss results obtained with the information-theoretic scores ${\sf f} \in \{\BIC, \AIC\}$; $\BIC$ is derived as the infinite samples approximation to the \MLE{} of the structure {\em and} the parameters of the model, and is consistent, while \AIC{} is not.
 In the Supplementaty Material, we present that analogous results hold for Bayesian scoring functions (${\sf f} \in \{\BDE{}, \BGE{}, \KSCORE\}$).